- Language: en

 We follow this policy:

-- Documentation fixes and improvements may be backported to the last release branch, at the discretion of the committer, however, once a version of Django is no longer supported, that version of the docs won’t get any further updates.
+- Documentation fixes and improvements may be backported to the last release branch, at the discretion of the merger, however, once a version of Django is no longer supported, that version of the docs won’t get any further updates.